Oleg Makara

 Since the nineties, Makara's work has focused on human rights and anti-drug multi-media campaigns.
 His project "Toleration" (1995–1996) was dedicated to the Pope John Paul II and was screened on Slovak Television during his first visit in post-communist Slovakia.

 He was one of the first Slovak artists to be invited to work with MTV.
-This was the start of a charitable anti-drug campaign: "Stop to Drugs!
-Just Paint Your No!"
+This was the start of a charitable anti-drug campaign.
 (1997–2008), supported by the Ministry of Education of Slovak Republic and funded by the Slovak Antidrug Fund.
 The campaign informed children and young adults about the danger of drugs via 13 antidrug spots "Stop to drugs - Just say no!"

 In 2004, Makara initiated the project Gypsies Come To Town which was meant to be one of the first soap operas about Romani and aimed to challenge widespread prejudices that see Romani either as thieves or a welfare burden.